Assessing the impacts of Offshore Wind Leasing Round 4 on the network of protected areas covering Europe’s most valuable species and habitats.

 - Review of seabird density data needs for plan-level HRA

-The first four of these have now been delivered, and the abstracts and full reports are now available on the Marine Data Exchange.
+The abstracts and full reports of these projects are available on the Marine Data Exchange.